fbraem/mqweb/docs/running.md

 MQWeb SQLite database
 ---------------------
 Starting from version 0.0.10, MQWeb needs a database that defines all properties and values that are used in WebSphere MQ.
-Download the file [here](http://mqweb.org/files/mqweb.db-).
-Put this file in the same folder as where the mqweb binary is placed.
+Download the file [here](http://mqweb.org/files/mqweb.db).
+Put this file somewhere and set the `mq.web.db` property in the configuration file.
+If you placed the database in the application folder, you can use this to configure MQWeb:

+    mq.web.db=${application.dir}/mqweb.db

 You can build this database yourself by building the MQDictionary project and run it.

 Daemon Process